 - Disk Drill returned a list of the data it could recover.
 Included in the list were the folders I needed back which I quickly selected for recovery.
 For each listed file, Disk Drill estimated its recovery chances, giving me plenty of information to decide which reconstructed files to select and which to leave behind.

 - I clicked the Recover button and select a suitable recovery destination.

 - When the recovery concluded my files were safely in their new folder.

-The results of this test demonstrate that Disk Drill can easily recover lost data from external storage media, including USB hard drives and thumb drives.
+Results: The results of this test demonstrate that Disk Drill can easily recover lost data from external storage media, including USB hard drives, thumb drives, and even memory cards.